 In particular, decryption when content is protected

-post-decoding capabilities required to correctly present each stream.
+post-decoding capabilities required to correctly present each stream

 Post-decoding capabilities are more and more often used, in particular in video applications.
 When using AVC or HEVC, SEI messages are used to describe the post-processing required at the client side to properly display the video.
 For instance, when a video stream uses frame packing it can be necessary to signal it in advance as a player non-capable of unpacking the frames should not decode and display the stream.

-It should be noted, that most of this information (except coding type) is not dependent on the compression format used and should have (or already has) a well-defined mapping in 23001-8 CICP.
+It should be noted that most of this information (except coding type) is not dependent on the compression format used and should have (or already has) a well-defined mapping in 23001-8 CICP.

 shall be accurate

-It is important that the information provided prior to the file download be correct to avoid wasted downloads.
-It shall describe accurately the container content.
-But since the signaling information is stored/sent separately from the file, there is a risk that the signaling and the content diverge.
+It is important that the information provided prior to the file download be correct to avoid wasted downloads and resources.
+It shall accurately describe the container content.
+But, since the signaling information is stored/sent separately from the file, there is a risk that the signaling and the content diverge.

-The signaling information may be incomplete in the sense that it may not suffice for a player to decide if it needs or can play the content of the container.
+The signaling information may be incomplete (or out of date) in the sense that it may not suffice for a player to decide if it needs or can play the content of the container.

-In particular, when the content type or characteristics change within the file, the signaling information shall describe the entire lifetime of the content: either by providing all the different features or by providing only the common part.
+In particular, when the content type or characteristics change within the file, the signaling information shall describe the entire lifetime of the content: either by providing all the different features or by providing only the common part(s).

 should be compatible with protocols and formats carrying such information

-Early signaling information may be carried in delivery protocols (such as HTTP), in manifest formats for adaptive streaming (such as MPEG DASH).
-Therefore, it should respect the constraints (e.g. the encoding) of these protocols and formats.
+Early signaling information may be carried in delivery protocols (such as HTTP), in manifest formats for adaptive streaming (such as DASH).
+Therefore, it should respect the constraints (e.g., the encoding) of these protocols and formats.
 Usually, the information to be provided includes binary information, while formats and protocols are text-based.
-Early signaling is therefore usually encoded in a text-compatible way (e.g. base64).
+Early signaling is therefore usually encoded in a text-compatible way (e.g., base64).

 should not be too large in size

 Players may have to retrieve the signaling information of multiple files before making a decision.
-The size of the signaling information should not therefore be too large to make this decision process efficient.
+The size of the signaling information should not therefore be too large to make this decision process inefficient.

 should not interfere with manifest stream selection instructions